Let's Get Married (2023 film): Plot

-In the forest, Meera and Leela get caught in a tiger trap and are captured by smugglers, who hold them, along with a real tiger, in a van.
-Leela and Meera fight, blaming each other for their predicament, but they reconcile when Meera finds out about Leela's asthma as well as how Leela had struggled to raise Gautham as a single mother, sacrificing all her desires, as her husband, an army officer, died soon after Gautham was born.
-Leela also reveals her real intention to get Gautham married; to get rid of him finally and fulfil all her desires, including visiting temples; and agrees to Meera's desire for her and Gautham to live separately after marriage.
+In the forest, Meera and Leela get caught in a tiger trap and are captured by smugglers, who hold them, along with a tiger, in a van.
+Leela and Meera quarrel, blaming each other for their predicament, but they reconcile when Meera finds out about Leela's asthma as well as how Leela had struggled to raise Gautham as a single mother, sacrificing all her desires, as her husband, an army officer, died soon after Gautham was born.
+Leela also reveals her real intention to get Gautham married; to get rid of him finally and fulfill all her desires, including visiting temples; and agrees to Meera's desire for her and Gautham to live separately after marriage.
 Meanwhile, Gautham and Vijay, who are searching for Meera and Leela instead of returning home, find out that they are lost in the forest.
 With the help of a local forest officer, they manage to trace the smuggler's van and rescue both Meera and Leela, as well as the tiger.

 Gautham, Meera and Leela return home, where Meera agrees to marry Gautham.
-Leela too agrees to the marriage, under one condition; the three of them should undertake another trip together.
+Leela too agrees to the wedding, under one condition; the three of them should undertake another trip together.

 Production

-Development

 In mid-May 2022, former cricket player MS Dhoni was reported to make his film industry debut by producing a project starring Nayanthara in the lead role.
 That September, Vijay and Mahesh Babu were reported to act together in the project.
 On 26 October, the company made a public announcement, stating that the project would be directed by debutant Ramesh Thamilmani.
-Harish Kalyan and Priyanka Mohan were reported to play the lead roles.
-On 27 January 2023, Harish Kalyan and Ivana were announced playing the lead roles, Nadhiya, Yogi Babu and RJ Vijay were announced playing crucial roles in the project.
+On 27 January 2023, Harish Kalyan and Ivana were announced as the lead actors.
 The title of the film was also announced.

-Filming

 Principal photography began on 27 January 2023.
 Shooting mostly happened in Chennai.
 Principal photography wrapped on 1 May.